Lawful sexual activity

 Examples of lawful sexual activity discrimination

-- Refusing to provide a service to someone because they are a sex worker.
+- Refusing to provide a service or rental accommodation to someone because they are a sex worker.

 - Deciding not to promote someone because they are in a polyamorous relationship.